The $1/c$ expansion of general relativity in a $3+1$ formulation, revisited: A novel framework to expand the parent action step by step

 The orders of the terms in the parent Lagrangian (\ref{SEH})

 cannot be determined unless we adopt a specific slicing.
-For our aim, we would like to devise a method that can be directly applied to (\ref{LEH}) so that we can expand both ADM and KS decompositions within the same formulation.
+For our aim, we would like to devise a method that can be directly applied to (\ref{LEH}) so that we can expand both ADM and KS decompositions within the same framework.

-Let us spell out our basic method that we call the \emph{steps}.
-In this framework the terms in the Lagrangian (\ref{LEH}) is expanded to the next order altogether.
-Therefore, each step will contain terms with three different inverse powers of $c$ rooted from the derivatives in (\ref{LEH}) and include all the terms of the preceeding steps.
+Let us spell out our novel method that we call the \emph{steps}.
+In this framework the terms in the Lagrangian (\ref{LEH}) are expanded to the next order altogether.
+Therefore, each step will contain terms with three different inverse powers of $c$ rooted from the derivatives in (\ref{LEH}) and include all the terms of the preceding steps.
 Our step expansion is schematically established within a nested structure reminding us the matryoshka dolls.

 For instance, the \emph{zeroth step} $ [R\sqrt{-g}]_0$ refers to the unexpanded Lagrangian (\ref{LEH}).
 As its terms contain at most 2 derivatives, at this order we have terms with orders $1/c^0, 1/c, 1/c^2$.
 The \emph{first step} $ [R\sqrt{-g}]_1$ in the expansion amounts to shift the pieces of the zeroth step Lagrangian to the next order.
 Therefore, at that step we will capture terms with orders $1/c, 1/c^2, 1/c^3$.
 By iteration, the \emph{nth step} $ [R\sqrt{-g}]_n$ contains terms with $1/c^n, 1/c^{n+1}, 1/c^{n+2}$ orders.